BUTLER, SALENA ZITO & THE SHOT THAT CHANGED AN ELECTION

 Make sure you like and subscribe to her podcast and follow her on X at The Rogue Recap.

-Hey everybody, it's Linda McLaughlin of The Rogue Recap.
+Hey, everybody, it's Linda McLaughlin of The Rogue Recap.

-Super stoked tonight to be here with my dear friend and colleague Selena Zito.
+Super stoked tonight to be here with my dear friend and colleague, Selena Zito.

-Today is the release day of her book Butler.
+Today is the release day of her book, Butler.

-We have all been waiting for it.
+We have all been waiting for.

-And I was like, I have to wait how much longer for this.
+And I was like, I have to wait how much longer for this?

 So we're super excited.

-It's the untold story of the near assassination of Donald Trump and the fight for America's Heartland.
+It's the untold story of the near assassination of Donald Trump and the fight for America's heartland.

 So Selena, so excited to have you here.